 - Describe habilitation and rehabilitation of individuals with hearing impairment.

-- Observation hours with speech-language pathologists in the community.
+- Observation hours with speech-language pathologists or audiologists in the community.

-- The major satisfies some requirements for N.C. license in speech-language pathology or audiology (master’s degree required for a full license).
+- The major satisfies some requirements for N.C. license in speech-language pathology or audiology (master’s degree or doctorate required for a full license).

 - Volunteer and engagement opportunities are available in local schools, adult respite care facilities, and aphasia, fluency, and voice disorders support groups.